Call Us: 972-422-4111

 Preparing to Ride

-Do I need a motorcycle license to buy a motorcycle?
+Do I need a motorcycle license to buy a motorcycle in Texas?

 No. However, a proper motorcycle endorsement on your driver's license is required to legally operate your motorcycle on public streets and highways.

-At what age can I get a motorcycle license?
+At what age can I get a motorcycle license in Texas?
+How do I obtain a motorcycle license in Texas?

-Currently, Texas allows an individual who is fifteen or older to operate a motorcycle or scooter under 125cc without having to take a driving proficiency test.
+Currently, Texas allows an individual who is 15 or older to operate a motorcycle or scooter under 125cc without having to take a driving proficiency test.
 A written exam is required.
 The endorsement for this license is restricted to 125cc or less.
 However, any individual under the age of 18 applying for a motorcycle license (with or without any restrictions) must first complete an approved motorcycle safety course.
 There are no restrictions on size for individuals aged 16 and older and no motorcycle safety course requirements for anyone over 18 applying for a motorcycle license.
+Learn more about getting a Class M driver license from the

-How difficult is it to get insurance on a motorcycle?
+How difficult is it to get motorcycle insurance in Texas?

 Plano Kawasaki Suzuki represents several insurance companies which specialize in motorcycle insurance.
 Because each insurance company evaluates risk differently, we are able to compare rates and come up with a policy to cover your needs affordably.

-How can I find out where to take a motorcycle safety course?
+How can I find out where to take a motorcycle safety course in the Dallas area?

 Call the Department of Public Safety Motorcycle Safety Bureau's toll-free number,